-Here's our complete guide to understand how long market research takes.
+Here's our complete guide to understanding how long market research takes.

 Tip #4: Know how to decrease cost

-The truth is, there are ways to cut cost without sacrificing data quality.
+The truth is, there are ways to cut costs without sacrificing data quality.

-Looking to decrease cost of a market research project?
+Looking to decrease the cost of a market research project?
 Here are 5 options.